michaelleone/serena/DOCKER.md

 # Docker Setup for Serena (Experimental)

-⚠️ **EXPERIMENTAL FEATURE**: The Docker setup for Serena is currently experimental and has several limitations.
+⚠️ **EXPERIMENTAL FEATURE**: The Docker setup for Serena is still experimental and has some limitations.
 Please read this entire document before using Docker with Serena.

 ## Overview